mlsteele/xmas-lights/README.md

 ## Credits

-`apa102.py` is adapted from Martin Erzberger's [APA-102c LED control lib](https://github.com/tinue/APA102_Pi) library.
+`apa102.py` no longer uses Martin Erzberger's [APA-102c LED control lib](https://github.com/tinue/APA102_Pi) library, but it was helpful traiing wheels for getting started.

 An earlier version used the Adafruit_DotStar_Pi library.
 Erzberger's library is both pure Python and faster.